lukso-network/docs/docs/standards/nft-2.0/LSP8-Identifiable-Digital-Asset.md

 ![LSP8 Game Nested NFTs TokenIds Representation](/img/standards/lsp8-game.jpeg)
 ### Unlimited Metadata

-:::success Recommendation
+:::tip Recommendation

 To mark the **asset authenticity**, it's advised to use a combination between **[LSP4-DigitalAssetMetadata](./LSP4-Digital-Asset-Metadata.md)** and **[LSP12-IssuedAssets](../universal-profile/lsp12-issued-assets.md)**.

 :::

 The current token standards don't enable attaching metadata to the contract in a generic and flexible way, they set the **name**, **symbol**, and **tokenURI**.
-This is limiting for a digital asset that may want to express the creators, the community behind it, and to have the ability to update the metadata of the token and the tokenIds over time depending on a certain logic (Evolving tokens).
+This is limiting for a digital asset that may want to list the creators, the community behind it, and to have the ability to update the metadata of the token and the tokenIds over time depending on a certain logic (Evolving tokens).

 To ensure a flexible and generic asset representation, the token contract should use the **[LSP4-DigitalAsset-Metadata](./LSP4-Digital-Asset-Metadata.md)**.
 In this way, any information could be attached to the token contract.